pmcollins/gumdrop/gumdrop.web/README.md

 ));
 ```

-The `#` is a numeric wildcard that will only match numbers, causing all GET requests to, for example `/submissions/42`
+The `#` is a numeric wildcard, dispatching GET requests to for example `/submissions/42` to the indicated Controller.
-to match.
-The matching "group" (just a number) is then passed to the Controller instance and made available via
+The matching "group" (in this case just a number) is then passed to the Controller instance and made available via the
-the `getPathArgs` method.
+`getPathArgs` method.

 You don't pass in an actual controller instance, but rather a Controller Supplier (lambda).
 This is because a new
 controller is instantiated for each request.
 The nice thing about the lifetime of a Controller being short -- that of a